The Founder’s Journey:

 I didn’t need permission.

 For the first time in decades, I imagined a future that didn’t revolve around being seen.
-It revolved around building something that mattered, something that would actually last.
+It revolved around building something that mattered, something that would last.

 I reconnected with old friends.
 I made new ones.
 I found moments of peace in the process, pride in the work, and meaning in my new mission.

 It wasn’t perfect.
-But it was enough.
+But it was enough to keep going.

 Enough to believe that everything I went through— every setback, every detour— had led me exactly where I was meant to be.